gasduster99/sppComp/try1/try1_2.md

 hoc "borrowing" protocol, outlined in Pearson and Erwin (1997).
 The protocol for pooling data across port complexes calls for spatial pooling only when forced to fill holes brought about by unsampled strata.
-Naturally, such a protocol introduces a biase in speecies compositions which depends on the availiability of data in each stratum and thus makes comparisions between periods with pooled and unpooled data inconsistent with eah other.
+Naturally, such a protocol introduces a bias in speecies compositions which depends on the availiability of data in each stratum and thus makes comparisions between periods with pooled and unpooled data inconsistent with eah other.
 Furthermore, the current ad-hoc "borrowing" protocol makes it difficult to